ryandeussing/jimhopper/_child-abuse/failure-to-protect.md

 > No excuses.
 But no simple answers, either.&nbsp;

-When you’re the one who has been hurt in this way (or someone who cares about a child who has), it’s hard to imagine that there can be any “good reason” for failing to protect a vulnerable child.
+When you’re the one who has been hurt in this way (or someone who cares about a child who has), it’s hard to imagine that there can be any 'good reason' for failing to protect a vulnerable child.
 You may feel doubly betrayed by someone’s failure to help.
 You were in danger, someone could have protected you and chose not to…period.
 No excuses or rationalizations for their failure seem acceptable.

 Also, some people actually feel more anger toward a non-abusive adult who didn’t speak up than toward the person who actually hurt them.
 They may have expected the worst of the abuser, who was clearly deeply disturbed or had little or no concern for others, but expected better from someone who was otherwise mostly caring and worthy of trust.
 This anger at the person who failed to protect may be especially strong while the abuse is happening, or as one begins coming to grips with the consequences.
 But it can last for decades.

 I totally understand.
-I'm not trying to “excuse” anyone.
+I'm not trying to 'excuse' anyone.
 I'm not trying to convince you of anything.
-I am just offering some perspectives and information based on decades of experience and research on how people can become “bystanders” who fail to protect others from harm, including children who are being abused.
+I am just offering some perspectives and information based on decades of experience and research on how people can become 'bystanders' who fail to protect others from harm, including children who are being abused.

 > I am not asking you to stop feeling angry.